gliptak/lecture-source-py/source/rst/scalar_dynam.rst

     ts_plot(g, xmin, xmax, x0, ts_length=10)

-Once again we have convergence to the steady state but the nature of convergence differs.
+Once again, we have convergence to the steady state, but the nature of convergence differs.

 In particular, the time series jumps from above the steady state to below it